 Not necessarily.
-There are some health plans sold outside the health insurance marketplace that are required to provide the same basic set of benefits as plans sold inside the marketplace, are not allowed to exclude coverage of a pre-existing condition, and are also required to provide a minimum level of financial protection to their consumers.
-Specifically, these plans must cover at least 60 percent of what the average person would spend on covered benefits and there is a cap on the maximum amount you will pay out of pocket ($8,700 for an individual and $17,400 for a family in 2021).
+There are some health plans sold outside the health insurance Marketplace that are required to provide the same basic set of benefits as plans sold inside the Marketplace, are not allowed to exclude coverage of a pre-existing condition, and are also required to provide a minimum level of financial protection to their consumers.
+Specifically, Marketplace plans must cover at least 60 percent of what the average person would spend on covered benefits and there is a cap on the maximum amount you will pay out of pocket ($9,450 for an individual and $18,900 for a family in 2024).

-However, it is important to note that you may only obtain premium tax credits and cost-sharing reductions if you purchase a plan through the health insurance marketplace.
-For 2021 and 2022, there is no income limit on eligibility for premium tax credits, so most people will do better to buy coverage through the health insurance marketplace.
+However, it is important to note that you may only obtain premium tax credits and cost-sharing reductions if you purchase a plan through the health insurance Marketplace.
+There is no income limit on eligibility for premium tax credits, so most people will do better to buy coverage through the health insurance Marketplace.

-If you decide to forgo health insurance marketplace coverage and premium tax credits, there may be other coverage options available outside of the marketplace that are not required to provide the Affordable Care Act’s protections.
-These include plans that are not traditional health insurance products, including short-term, limited duration insurance, association health plans, health care sharing ministries, and farm bureau plans.
+If you decide to forgo health insurance Marketplace coverage and premium tax credits, there may be other coverage options available outside of the Marketplace that are not required to provide the Affordable Care Act’s protections.
+These include plans that are not traditional health insurance products, including short-term, limited duration insurance; association health plans; health care sharing ministries; and farm bureau plans.
 If an insurer or entity cannot provide a Summary of Benefits and Coverage that indicates the coverage is minimum essential coverage, be aware that the plan may have coverage limitations, particularly for pre-existing health conditions or for basic medical care.
-(45 C.F.R. § 147; 26 U.S.C. § 36B; 45 C.F.R. §§ 147.100–147.212, 156.130; CCIIO, Premium Adjustment Percentage, Maximum Annual Limitation on Cost Sharing, Reduced Maximum Annual Limitation on Cost Sharing, and Required Contribution Percentage for the 2024 Benefit Year.)
+(26 U.S.C. § 36B; 45 C.F.R. §§ 147.100–147.212, 156.130; CCIIO, Premium Adjustment Percentage, Maximum Annual Limitation on Cost Sharing, Reduced Maximum Annual Limitation on Cost Sharing, and Required Contribution Percentage for the 2024 Benefit Year.)